The Last Sunset (Space: 1999)

 "The Last Sunset" is the 17th episode of the first series of Space: 1999.
 The screenplay was written by Christopher Penfold; the director was Charles Crichton.
 The final shooting script is dated 21 July 1974, with blue-page amendments dated 22 July 1974 and pink-page amendments dated 23 July 1974.
 Live-action filming took place from Tuesday 23 July 1974 through Tuesday 6 August 1974.
 A day of second-unit location work was completed on Wednesday 21 August 1974, during production of "Voyager's Return".

+The episode first aired in Australia on 8 December 1975.
+In the UK, it was first broadcast on 1 January 1976.

 Plot

 The Moon appears to have been captured by a planetary system and is on course to settle into orbit around its star.
 The system contains a single planet, which the crew of Moonbase Alpha have nicknamed "Ariel" and believe to be habitable.
 Unexpectedly, the Moon is visited by artificial probes from Ariel which emit a vapour that blankets the lunar surface.
 When the mist clears, the Alphans are astonished to find that the Moon has gained an Earth-like atmosphere and surface gravity.
 All probes except the first depart.

 Before long, Alpha resembles a holiday resort as its crew relax and play on the moonscape.
 Taking a walk, Paul Morrow and Sandra Benes confess their love for each other and share a kiss.

 As Professor Bergman proposes using cloud seeding to establish a rain cycle, the remaining probe fires energy bolts into the sky, generating clouds and rain.
 Noting that Alpha is built into Plato crater, Commander Koenig realises that a prolonged downpour would spell doom for the base – it will soon be at the bottom of a lake.
 He orders the Eagle squadron to scout for relocation sites.

 Captain Carter, Dr Russell, Morrow and Benes are surveying the Taurus Mountains when their Eagle encounters a thunderstorm and crashes after being struck by lightning.
 Alpha organises an aerial search, but the Eagle is partly buried under a dune and cannot be found.
 Meanwhile, the other Eagles are grounded by system failures.
 An unknown element in the atmosphere is corroding all metals except those coated with a graphite compound.
 Koenig orders Alpha re-sealed and an Eagle reinforced with graphite.